$100K reward offered for suspect who shot Daytona Beach officer, leading to ‘multi-agency manhunt’ - News Break

 Officials said late Wednesday that Volusia County is on lockdown.

-The officer radioed that he was on Kingston Avenue investigating a suspicious incident, according to the police department.
+The officer radioed around 9 p.m. that he was on Kingston Avenue investigating a suspicious incident, according to the police department.
 After several minutes, the officer stopped responding to other units calling him on the radio.

 When officers responded to his location, the officer was found lying on the ground with a gunshot wound, police said.
 He was transported to the hospital where he remains in critical condition.